 Project Controls apprentices will be required to undergo a period of college/training provider-based training.
 During the first year apprentices are trained in all fundamental aspects of Project Controls.
 In addition, apprentices will be trained in the principles of engineering construction, craft skills, including measuring and marking out, welding, fabrication and assembly of pipework systems, mechanical assembly, electrical wiring and slinging and lifting.

 In the second, third and final year of the apprenticeship, further experience in project control processes will be gained in the setting of an engineering construction company’s head office with visits on-site.

-Nationally recognised QCF diplomas that give evidence of your competence and knowledge.
-Developed jointly with companies, these vocational qualifications test an employee’s performance, application of knowledge and understanding of their occupation in the workplace.
-There are several qualifications available:
+Nationally recognised RCF diploma that gives evidence of your competence and knowledge.
+Developed jointly with companies, this vocational qualification tests an employee’s performance, application of knowledge and understanding of their occupation in the workplace.

 Audience: Newcomers, existing and experienced project controllers Duration: 12 months+